Introduction

 Natural gemstones often contain inclusions that synthetic ones lack.
 Emerald inclusions are often described as “jardin” (garden), while rubies have needle-like rutile inclusions.
 A jeweler’s loupe or microscope can reveal these internal features.

-Conducting a Light and Luster Test
+Conducting a ultraviolet light and Luster Test

 A gemstone’s interaction with light can indicate authenticity.
 Diamonds have a high refractive index and exhibit strong brilliance, while opals display a play of color.
-The type of luster—whether glassy, silky, or dull—can help distinguish between different gemstones.
+The type of luster whether glassy, silky, or dull can help distinguish between different gemstones.

 Essential Tools for Gemstone Identification